-Russian forces cause alarm on Ukraine, amid Belarus violence
+Russian forces menace Ukraine, amid Belarus violence

 "There were reports of [Russian] military movements, regroupings, and probably reinforcements with additional forces, but being done discreetly, mostly at night", an EU diplomat said.

-The earlier troop surge in April had amounted to no more than a Kremlin "PR exercise", the diplomat added.
+The earlier troop surge in April was mostly a Kremlin "PR exercise", but Russia left in place significant military resources, the diplomat noted.

-But the alarm bells on Ukraine amounted to a second new scare on the EU and Nato's eastern flank.
+And the latest alarm bells on Ukraine added to an existing emergency on the EU and Nato's eastern flank.

-Two more people also died in the Belarus-Poland border crisis this weekend - a Syrian man found in a forest and a Polish soldier in a firearms accident, bringing the number of victims there to 10.
+Two more people also died in the Belarus-Poland border crisis this weekend - a Syrian man found in a forest and a Polish soldier in a firearms accident, bringing the number of victims to 10.

-Belarusian soldiers tore down Polish border fences to help groups of migrants break through in groups of 50 or more, according to Polish press agency PAP.
+Belarusian soldiers tore down Polish fences to help migrants break through in groups of 50 or more, according to Polish press agency PAP.

-They also threw stones at Polish soldiers and armed migrants with tear gas to use against Polish guards, it said.
+They also threw stones at Polish soldiers and armed migrants with tear gas to fire at Polish guards, it said.

 "We are discussing with Latvia, and especially with Lithuania, whether to trigger Article 4 of the Nato treaty," Polish prime minister Mateusz Morawiecki told PAP on Sunday.